Verifoxx-LTD/verifoxx-cheri-wamr/tests/wamr-linux-cheri-purecap-tests/wasi-testsuite/README.md

 Note that due to all the file copying, running remotely is somewhat slow with each test taking several seconds to execute (for WASM) and typically up to 30s longer for AOT.
 Note that the AOT time is dependent on the time to compile WASM to AOT; for large WASM files this can easily be 30s or more.

 Due to the number of files and tests this is not significant - it was considered to use e.g rsync but this is not available on windows, and other mechanisms would lead to higher complexity.

+The wamr-cheri-compart.py is identical to wamr-cheri.py apart from the addition of being able to use a "libiwasm" configuration setting, this should be set to the full pathname of the libiwasm.so containing all compartmentalised WAMR code in a dynamic shared object library.
+It is used to pass the argument *--wamr-lib=<so_file>* to the *iwasm* runtime.

 ### Configuration Data
 The wasi-testsuite adapter file does not have access to the command-line because it is used internally from the main wasi-testsuite test runner program, however for the remote execution a number of parameters are required.